PFF | The Palestine Film Foundation

 About us

-The Palestine Society at London's School of Oriental and African Studies (SOAS) organised the first London Palestine Film Festival in Spring 1999.
-In response to increasing public interest in the festival, the Society decided in 2004 to establish the Palestine Film Foundation as a body dedicated to the coordination of the festival.
-The Palestine Film Foundation is a nonprofit initiative which seeks to develop an audience for and to encourage the development of a Palestinian cinema and cinema related to Palestine.
-Formed in 2004, the Foundation is managed by a network of volunteers from Palestine, the UK and elsewhere.
+The first London Palestine Film Festival was held at the School of Oriental and African Studies (SOAS) in Spring 1999.
+In response to public interest, the organisers decided in 2004 to establish the Palestine Film Foundation (PFF) as a body dedicated to the coordination of the festival and to the archiving of audiovisual materials related to Palestine.